Leave, Withdrawals, and Refund Policy

 A Leave of Absence may be requested for a minimum of one quarter and may not exceed one academic year.
 When the Leave of Absence has expired, the student must return to the graduate program they are enrolled in or they will be subject to administrative withdrawal (see below).
 Students who take an unofficial leave will be considered to be withdrawn; such students will need to seek readmission should they want to complete their degree at Meridian.

-The date on which the Leave of Absence request has been approved (which in most cases is the date on which the form was received) constitutes the effective date of the leave.
-This date will be used to calculate any prorated refund of tuition and/or fees based upon the Refundable Tuition Policy.
+The date on which the Leave of Absence request has been approved (which in many cases is the date on which the form was received) constitutes the effective date of the leave.
+This date will be used to calculate any prorated refund of tuition and/or fees.
 Financial aid recipients’ funding will be evaluated based on the federal refund policy as outlined in the Return of Title IV Funds policy.

 Implications and Limitations on Leaves of Absence for Federal Student Aid Recipients